phonegap/phonegap-docs/docs-phonegap/en/edge/config_ref/index.md

 extended to specify core Cordova API features, plugins, and platform-specific settings.

-This section details configuration settings that apply when developing locally in the PhoneGap CLI (described in The Command-line Interface), or when using SDKs along with other platform-specific command-line tools (detailed in Platform Guides).
-For projects using PhoneGap Build or the CLI's _remote_ option, the configuration settings listed below do not apply.
-Instead, see Configuring PhoneGap Build Projects.
+This section details configuration settings that apply to many different workflows PhoneGap makes possible: when developing locally in the PhoneGap CLI (described in The Command-line Interface), when using SDKs along with other platform-specific command-line tools (detailed in Platform Guides), or when compiling projects remotely using PhoneGap Build or the CLI's _remote_ option.
+In addition to core configuration elements listed below, some preferences apply when working in the CLI and platform-specific tools, while others work in PhoneGap Build.
+(See PhoneGap Build Preferences for the latter.)

-For projects created with the Cordova CLI, the `config.xml` file can be found in the top-level `www` directory:
+For projects created with the Cordova CLI and PhoneGap Build, the `config.xml` file can be found in the top-level `www` directory:

         app/www/config.xml